Aggressive Product Liability Lawyers

 Case Summary: Takata, a major airbag manufacturer, produced airbags that would explode on impact, causing metal fragments to kill or injure vehicle occupants.
 The issue, traced back to faulty materials and poor-quality control, affected millions of cars from multiple brands.

-Outcome: This led to one of the largest automotive recalls in history.
-Takata paid in excess of a billion dollars in government fines.
-Takata’s failure to act on initial reports of defects compounded the damages.
+Outcome: This led to one of the largest automotive recalls in u s history.
+Takata paid in excess of one billion dollars in government fines.
+Takata’s failure to act on initial reports of defects compounded and increased the damages.

 Maryland Product Liability Lawyers